HJNVR/Git2GitHub/readme.txt

 Git is free software.
 Git can be used to save the game
 Git learning continuted
-Git has a mutable index called stage.
+Creating a new branch is quick&simple.